Environments¶

 channel.

-as a dependency in your configuration file.
-An example is in env3.yml
+Make sure ipykernel is listed as a dependency in your configuration file.

 MAAP users typically use the python maap-py